 Dr. Jan Powell is a theatre director, public speaking coach, scholar, actor and singer with a special interest in Shakespeare, music theatre, original work, and English-language classics.

 Zoe V. Speas, Ingrid Alli in MACBETH.
 Richmond Shakespeare.
 Photo credit: B.J.
 Wilkinson

-Now serving as interim Artistic Director for
+Now serving as Artistic Director for

 Jan has been the Artistic Director of the Lake Tahoe Shakespeare Festival, Founding Artistic Director of the Tygres Heart Shakespeare Company

 the Performing Arts), and past president of the Shakespeare Theatre Association.